MenaceSan/CountTextWords/ReadMe.md

 Most files will be serialized to a single device so threading might not be effective.
 Most operations will be i/O bound.
 SAN arrays may break that rule.
-Number of cores on the machine = optimal number of threads. https://stackoverflow.com/questions/902425/does-multithreading-make-sense-for-io-bound-operations
+Number of cores on the machine = optimal number of threads.

+https://stackoverflow.com/questions/902425/does-multithreading-make-sense-for-io-bound-operations

 A = Total number of files to process.
-Assume this can be infinite.
+Assume this can be infinite.<br />
 B = Average size of file.
 Not infinite.
-10M or less.
+10M or less.<br />
 C = Total number of words found.
 Size of the dictionary.
 100k max ?
-Opimize for search before insertion.
+Opimize for search before insertion.<br />
-D = number of hardware cores (assumed to be the natural best number of worker threads) E = Serialized connections to the file system.
-(Assume 1 for normal local hard disk, more for NAS)
+D = number of hardware cores (assumed to be the natural best number of worker threads)<br />
+E = Serialized connections to the file system.
+(Assume 1 for normal local hard disk, more for NAS)<br />

 ### To build on Windows:

 Use Visual Studio Community 2017.
 Load the sln file.
-Press F5
+Press F5.

 ### To Run on Windows:

-ssfi c:\tmp -createsimpletest 1000 -quit
+ssfi c:\tmp -createsimpletest 1000 -quit<br />
 ssfi c:\tmp -t 7

 ### To build on Linux: (e.g. Ubuntu 18.04 LTS minimal install)

+cd ~/<br />
+sudo apt-get install gcc subversion make perl g++ build-essential g++-multilib<br />
+svn checkout --no-auth-cache https://home.menasoft.com:8443/svn/Public/CountTextWords CountTextWords --username public<br />
-cd ~/
+cd CountTextWords<br />
-sudo apt-get install gcc subversion make perl g++ build-essential g++-multilib svn checkout --no-auth-cache https://home.menasoft.com:8443/svn/Public/CountTextWords CountTextWords --username public cd CountTextWords svn update --force rem ? install rt, pthread for : librt.so, pthread.so rem ? check include files in /usr/include/c++/7 make
+svn update --force <br />
+rem ? install rt, pthread for : librt.so, pthread.so <br />
+rem ? check include files in /usr/include/c++/7<br />
+make

 rem svn cleanup
 rem svn update

 ### To Run on Linux:
-./ssfi ~/tmp -createsimpletest 1000 -quit
+./ssfi ~/tmp -createsimpletest 1000 -quit<br />
-./ssfi ~/tmp
+./ssfi ~/tmp<br />
-./ssfi /usr/share/doc -t 7
+./ssfi /usr/share/doc -t 7<br />

 ### Possible improvements?: